jparga/py4web_recaptcha3/README.md

 Make sure you have a valid public and secret key from Google reCAPTCHA and a valid token from the user.

+There are keys created only for testing in this demo.

 ## Recaptcha in auth forms

 It is already made by py4web developer Massimo Di Pierro in https://github.com/web2py/py4web/blob/master/py4web/utils/recaptcha.py